cdzombak/runner/README.md

-# `runner`
+# `runner`: a lightweight wrapper for cron jobs

-Runs a program, capturing its output and only printing it if the program fails.
+`runner` runs a program, capturing its output and printing it only if the program fails.

 Output can also be printed if the program produces, or does not produce, a specific string; and output is optionally written to a log directory regardless of program exit status.